Coffeegerm/carlotz-dev-cli/docs/commands.md

 options:

 - reactNative | rn -- this flag will determine whether or not to create React or React Native components
+- directory | d -- this flag will help nest components in another file structure.
+Only used for components atm. passing --d="Forms/ReviewAndSubmit" will place component in "src/components/Forms/ReviewAndSubmit/[ComponentName]"